 Recording from the Pi didn't exhibit these problems.

-If you want to get started with 3D video - for playback on a Google Cardboard or other VR headset - this is a pretty good device.
+If you want to get started with a 3D VR Camera - for playback on a Google Cardboard or other VR headset - this is a pretty good device.
 The app is basic, but the video quality is satisfactory if your phone is fast enough.
 The 3D effect is perfect.
 It's also a handy way to add stereo-vision to a Raspberry Pi robotics project.